jigx-com/jigx-docs-examples/docs/Components/form/choice-field.md

 :::

 :::VerticalSplitItem
 In this example, a `choice-field` component is configured with basic Yes/No options.
-If you a new customer and select *Yes*, then a `when` property is used with an expression to display additional form fields for the customer to complete.&#x20;
+If you a new customer and select *Yes*, then a `when` property is used with an expression to display additional form fields for the customer to complete.
-If you an existing customer, select *No* and click the *Register & place* *order *button to `goTo` the product-item jig to place an order.&#x20;
+If you an existing customer, select *No* and click the *Register & place* *order *button to `goTo` the product-item jig to place an order.

-**Examples:
+**Examples:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/choice-field/choice-field-single.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/choice-field/choice-field-single.jigx).

 :::